sbrockma/std-format/README.md

 ### Function setLocale(locale)

-Default locale is detected.
-Locale affects decimal and grouping separators when using specifiers "n" or "L".
+Default locale is automatically detected.
+Locale affects decimal and grouping separators when using the "n" or "L" specifiers.

     import Fmt from "@sbrockma/std-format";